taymuur/Bytewise-DataScience/Week 01/3-combinatorics.md

 If the outcome of an experiment can either be drawn from set A or set B and sets A and B may potentially overlap (i.e., it is not guaranteed that $A ∩ B = ∅$), then the number of outcomes of the experiment is $|A ∪ B| = |A| + |B| − |A ∩ B|$.

 For example, how many integers from 1 to 100 are multiples of 2 or 3?

 Let A be the set of integers from 1 to 100 that are multiples of 2, then $∣A∣ = 50$.
 Let B be the set of integers from 1 to 100 that are multiples of 3, then $∣B∣ = 33$.
-Now, A∩B is the set of integers from 1 to 100 that are multiples of both 2 and 3, and hence are multiples of 6, implying $∣A ∩ B∣ = 16$.
+Now, $A ∩ B$ is the set of integers from 1 to 100 that are multiples of both 2 and 3, and hence are multiples of 6, implying $∣A ∩ B∣ = 16$.
 So, $A ∪ B∣ = ∣A∣ + ∣B∣ − ∣A ∩ B∣ = 50 + 33 − 16 = 67$.